The economy exists within our environment

 - Sharing and re-use services

-An important part of the shift to a low-carbon economy is a just transition for the workers and communities currently dependent on high emitting sectors for their livelihoods.
+An important part of the shift to a lower emission economy is a just transition for the workers and communities currently dependent on high emitting sectors for their livelihoods.

 Climate change can change the business landscape in multiple ways.
 Here are some examples.